mkrwii/digital-cv/README.md

 - Experience from customer service, retail and manager roles
 - BA History Uni Nordland 2011
 - Available for tech positions in Oslo, Norway
-- Good knowledge of Java, Python, SQL, Linux,
+- Good knowledge of Java, Python, SQL, Linux
+- Full professional knowledge of English and Norwegian

 ## Education